Personal Research and Articles

 Singapore’s Public Housing Affordability

-In Singapore, housing affordability has been an increasing worry for future Singaporeans.
-However, in 2012, the then Deputy Prime Minister (DPM) Tharman Shanmugaratnam - stating household income of SGD$1000 was sufficient to own a home, sparked discussions among netizen online (Tan, 2012).
+In Singapore, housing affordability has become an increasing concern for future Singaporeans.
+However, in 2012, then-Deputy Prime Minister (DPM) Tharman Shanmugaratnam stated that a household income of SGD $1,000 was sufficient to own a home, sparking discussions among netizens online (Tan, 2012).
 Read more here…

 Is Public Housing Affordable for Singaporeans?